perebaj/jjhandbook/work/birdie.md

 > 🕶 Pubsub emulator for local environment
 >
-> Have a local environment that it's trustworthy to your cloud environment is pure fuck*ing gold.
-Please spend more time doind that
+> Have a local environment that it's trustworthy and looks like with your cloud environment is the pure fucking gold.
+Please spend more time doing that

 > 👍 Push -> Pull